-Non-profit organizations with 501(c)(3) classifications have the option of either paying quarterly taxes or reimbursing the Trust Fund quarterly for the amount of UI benefits actually paid to former employees, a form of self-insurance
+Non-profit organizations with 501(c)(3) classifications have the option of either paying quarterly taxes or reimbursing the UI Trust Fund quarterly, in full for UI benefits paid to former employees; a form of self-insurance

 By default, non-profit organizations are rated employers.
 If a non-profit organization wants to exercise the option of being a reimbursable employer, a written request to become a reimbursable employer must be made at the time liability is established with DOES.
 Once a non-profit employer elects to become a reimbursable employer, this option must remain in effect for a minimum of two calendar years.
 After this two-year period, a written request may be submitted to change to a rated employer.
 Some factors to consider in deciding whether to become a reimbursable employer are: